roboter5123/backend-template/README.md

 ##To do uppon cloning

+- [ ] github
+    - [ ] add ENCRYPTION_PASSWORD as a secret.
+Should be set to the password used to encrypt the application.properties

 - [ ] Pom.xml
     - [ ] package name change roboter5123 to repoowner in all lowercase
     - [ ] artifactId to reponame in all lowercase